keesschollaart81/case.schollaart.net/_drafts/2019-10-27-device-offline-detection-with-durable-entities.md

 - We can push out a message on state changes (no polling required)
 - We can expose an HTTP Trigger based Function to return the Last Communication DateTime
-- We only depend on Azure Storage, 20.000 request/sec, low cost
+- We only depend on Azure Storage which can take up to 20.000 request/sec and is low in cost
 - No reserved capacity for VM's, containers, CosmosDb...
 No messages == No cost!
 - No plumbing-code for triggers, distributed state, scaling and resiliency thanks to Azure (Durable) Functions!